TDEE Calculator

 What is TDEE?

-Total daily energy expenditure (TDEE) represents the total number of calories your body burns in a 24-hour period.
-This includes all the energy your body uses daily, from keeping your heart beating and lungs breathing to processing food and moving around.
-It even accounts for the calories you burn while resting.
+Total daily energy expenditure (TDEE) is an estimate of the total number of calories you burn in a day.
+This includes all the energy your body uses daily, from keeping your heart beating to processing food.

 • Exercise activity thermogenesis (EAT): This is the number of calories burned during intentional exercise, such as running or weightlifting.
 In other words, activities you do to purposely increase your heart rate.
-EAT can vary widely but generally contributes 5%–15% of TDEE, depending on the frequency and intensity of exercise.
-It can contribute a higher percentage in those who exercise significantly more.
+EAT generally contributes 5%–15% of TDEE, depending on the frequency and intensity of exercise.
+It can contribute a higher percentage in those who exercise far more.

-Thermic effect of food (TEF): TEF describes the number of calories burned during digestion, absorption, and metabolism of food.
+3. Thermic effect of food (TEF): TEF describes the number of calories burned during digestion, absorption, and metabolism of food.
 It accounts for about 8%--15% of TDEE, depending on the specific macronutrients consumed.
-Protein, for example, uses the most energy or TEF, forcing your body to burn 20%--30% of the calories from the protein.
-Carbohydrates come next at 5%–10%, followed by fat at just 0%–3%.

 a chart showing TDEE breakdown